 Anyone building a private interchange, who intends to turn back the completed facilities to ADOT, will acquire the necessary easement from the railroad, which will later be transferred to ADOT.
 The process is similar for the many short-haul railroads in the state.
 Completion of a crossing agreement to affect railroad work or additional crossing easement area with the railroad must occur before access to railroad right-of-way will be granted to affect construction.

 Traffic Engineering Group

-State Traffic Engineer 1615 W. Jackson St., MD 061R Phoenix, AZ.
-85007 Phone: (602) 712-8888 https://azdot.gov/business/engineering-and-construction/traffic-engineering
+State Traffic Engineer 205 S. 17th Ave., Mail Drop 272 Phoenix, AZ 85007 602-712-8888 azdot.gov/business/engineering-and-construction/traffic-engineering

 7.2 Traffic Engineering Group Requirements